danield001/advanced-css-portfolio/advanced-css-portfolio/README.md

 ## Instalation

-To install files onto your local device, clone the repository to your local drive.
-Update your repository by pulling (git pull) any new content which may be added or updated.
+To install the files onto your local device, clone the repository to your local drive.
+Update your repository, by pulling (git pull) any new content which may be added or updated.

 ## Decsription